K-Sato1995/BlogPosts/How-to-create-your-own-gem.md

 $ rake release
 ```

-#How to use your gem
+# How to use your published gem
  It is really easy to use your gem once your gem in up and running on github.
 If you want to use your gem on your rails application, you can add the gem to your `gemfile` and run `bundle install`.
  If you want to use your gem in another ruby file, install the gem on your console and add the lines below in your file.